Chapter 20 Wednesday, 1130 hours (11:30 AM)

 George waited until the news people had gone their way and then slowly, so as not to worry the snipers who doubtless had him in their sights, took a sealed letter out of an outside pocket.

 "I have a personal letter for Joshua," he said.
 "Could you get it to him?"

 Jack shrugged and took the letter.
 Now with the transactions at an end, Jack re-closed and padlocked the gate.
-He turned his back on George and the others and wheeled the cart back into the quiet zoo, toward Zoo Central.
+He turned his back on George and the others and wheeled the cart back into the quiet zoo, toward Zoo Center.
 He breathed a sigh of relief.
 It was over and the snipers who were there mainly to protect Jack from any marauding cats, didnt have to shoot anything.
 Thats all he needed, a shot to have been fired.
-It could have set off a full scale, bloody massacre, especially if a stray bullet happened to hit one of Joshuas Operation Wildfire elephant shit bombs.
+It could have set off a full scale, bloody massacre, especially if a stray bullet happened to hit one of Joshuas Operation Wildfire barrel bombs.

 We have been negotiating a serious situation together, and I feel I know you enough to send you this private letter.
 No one needs to know that this letter was ever written.